Join us for the first cohort:

 The problem is that we've stopped using the imagination muscle.
 The futures shown to us are cleaner versions of the present.
 The strategies on offer are more efficient versions of what's already breaking.
 Most regenerative attempts collapse back into the system they were trying to leave because their imagination never got far enough to picture another shape.

 At Marea, imagination is the first tool we pick up and the one we keep sharpening.
 Let’s not confuse imagining with ‘naive, wishful thinking’, it’s deep, serious work: picturing what doesn't yet exist with enough clarity to begin building toward it.
+Having so much fun doing it that we can keep going.

 IT’S HUMANITY’S OLDEST TECHNOLOGY, LET’S BRING IT BACK!